ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

 The red wolf (*Canis rufus*) is a native North American canid intermediate in size between the coyote (*Canis latrans*) and gray wolf (*Canis lupus*).
 Red wolves are mostly brown and buff colored with some black along their backs, often with a reddish color on their ears, head and legs.
 Adult red wolves range in weight from about 45 to 80 pounds.
 Red wolves have wide heads with broad muzzles, tall pointed ears and long, slender legs with large feet.
 Red wolves stand about 26 inches at their shoulder and are about 4 feet long from the tip of the nose to the tip of the tail.

 {{< figure class="photo-center" src="/images/pages/red-wolf-running-wearing-collar.jpg" alt="A red wolf running at full speed in a field full of yellow flowers" caption="A collared red wolf in the wild in North Carolina.
-Photo &copy; Running Wild Media, used with permission." >}}
+Photo &copy; Christy Frank - Running Wild Media." >}}

 ## Habitat